 A year-and-a-half later, Hamida (a sales manager at Hampden Clothing) and Charlie (an attorney) were in Atlanta at the botanical gardens.
 "It was about five-times more crowded than I expected," he remembers.
 "I spent several hours wandering around with her, looking for a quiet place without other people."
 When they stopped inside at one of the greenhouse, Charlie popped the question.

 A little over a year after that, on February 10, 2018, they celebrated their love with a wedding weekend in their hometown.
 The festivities kicked off with a welcome dinner at William Aiken House, a historic property in the heart of Charleston.
 Pops of yellow made for a bold color palette, and the night was tinged with hints of Sierra Leone.
-The following day, the couple and their nearly-300 guests gathered near the water at Lowndes Grove Plantation for an elegant black-and-white affair.
+The following day, the couple and their nearly-300 guests gathered near the water at Lowndes Grove Plantation.
 Kristin Newman Designs helped bring fuse modern touches like hexagonal accents and a mix of finishes with the otherwise classic, Southern wedding.